Skip to main content

 3. Choose the best domain name option

 • Choose another extension.
-If the .com isn’t available and you’re set on a certain name, consider the .net or .org if you think it will work.
+If the .com isn’t available, consider other extensions like .net or .org.

 4. Purchase your domain name and complete its registration

-Once you settle on a domain name, it’s time to purchase it.
-When you buy through Mailchimp, we’ll let you know the annual cost of the domain name as well as any available discounts.
+Once you decide on a domain name, it's time to purchase it.
+Mailchimp will inform you about the domain’s annual cost and any available discounts.

-During the checkout process, you’ll be required to enter your contact information, including an email address, to register the domain.
+During the checkout process, you’ll enter your contact information, including an email address, to register the domain.

 5. Verify ownership of your new domain